 Until the recent discovery of medications which improve the outlook for patients with systolic heart failure (weak heart muscle), patients with this condition had a severely reduced life expectancy (comparable to those with lung cancer).
 Most medical textbooks still report a 50% 5-year survival for this condition, but the current outlook for patients treated with modern, advanced treatments is much better than this.
 Several new life-prolonging medication-based treatments have become available in the last several years and an increasing number of patients are being treated with invasive treatments such as specialized pacemakers, ICDs, LVADs (left-ventricular assist devices, ie: artificial heart).
 Heart transplantation remains a treatment of last resort for select patients with advanced heart failure, although donor availability has been on the decline over the past decade.

 About half of patients with symptoms of heart failure do not have a weak heart, but are unable to fill their heart cavity with blood between heart beats due to a stiff heart (diastolic heart failure).
-These patients will also have a tendency to retain salt and water and will experience fluid retention just like those with a weak heart muscle (systolic heart failure).
+The heart filling tends to occur at higher than normal filling pressures.
+These patients also have a tendency to retain salt and water and will experience fluid retention just like those with a weak heart muscle (systolic heart failure).
 Avoiding dietary salt and the use of water pills (diuretics, which eliminate salt via the kidneys) can control the fluid retention, but there are no known treatments which can 'un-stiffen' the heart or alter the long-term outlook for patients with this form of heart failure.
-Patients with diastolic heart failure tend to be elderly and often have many other medical problems which also need to be addressed (like anemia, kidney failure, etc).
+Maintaining regular physical exercise to avoid deconditioning and frailty is also an important part of managing heart failure, as long as no contraindications to exercise are present.
+Patients with diastolic heart failure are often (but not always) elderly and often have many other medical problems which also need to be addressed (like anemia, kidney failure, etc).